pablogd-hashi/consul/11-instruqt-tracks/deploying-consul-enterprise-kubernetes/01-deploying-consul-clusters/assignment.md

 kubectl config get-contexts
 ```

-We already deployed some K8s secrets for you in order to install Consul, including the `bootstrap token` and the Enterprise license.
+We already deployed some K8s secrets for you in order to install Consul, including the `bootstrap token` and the Enterprise license ( which will be use in the next challenge).

 You can check all the required secrets in both clusters:
 ```